JamesKohli/napoleon/docs/module/rules.md

 	var G, L, R, V

-You also need to define the states and procedures tables.
+You also need to define the states and procedures table.

-	const S = {}
 	const P = {}

 The rules need a list of player roles.
 The index of each role in the array determines their numeric value.